pivovarit/parallel-collectors/README.md

 - powerful (combined power of `Stream` API and `CompletableFuture`s allows to specify timeouts, compose with other `CompletableFuture`s, or just perform the whole processing asynchronously)
 - configurable (it's possible to provide your own `Executor`, `parallelism`)
 - non-blocking (no need to block the calling thread while waiting for the result to arrive)
-- short-circuiting (if one of operations raises an exception, remaining tasks will get interrupted)
+- short-circuiting (if one of the operations raises an exception, remaining tasks will get interrupted)
 - non-invasive (they are just custom implementations of `Collector` interface, no magic inside, zero-dependencies)
-- versatile (missing an API for your use case? just process the resulting Stream with the whole generosity of Stream API by reusing already available `Collectors`)
+- versatile (missing an API for your use case? process the resulting Stream with the whole generosity of Stream API by reusing already available `Collectors`)

 ### Maven Dependencies